 Whether pursuing postgraduate study to enhance your career prospects, to enter a particular profession or accelerate progression, ask yourself 'is a Masters degree necessary in my line of work?'

-'Do your research.
-Are certain accreditations sought after in that industry, and does the course you're looking at offer those?' adds Christine.
+Do your research to find out if certain accreditations are sought after in your particular industry, if so does the course you're looking at offer those?

-If you've a particular employer in mind, contact them to confirm whether a Masters will improve your application.
+If you've a particular employer in mind, contact them to confirm whether a Masters will improve your job application.
 Look at relevant job adverts to identify what level of qualification recruiters are looking for, and speak to potential employers at careers events to get an understanding of how they view Masters degrees.
 Also look into the employability rate of graduates on the course you're considering.

 With career prospects in mind, ensure that the university has consistently produced successful graduates who've made a positive impact on both industry and society.
 Be confident that the institution will help you to develop the real-world skills and knowledge needed to master your profession.
 Alternatively, if you're looking for a career in academia, check that the degree leads to a PhD.